camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

     ./buildout/bin/generate_tiles --cost

-If you setup all the default options you can generates the tiles by using the command::
+If you setup all the default options you can generate the tiles by using the command::

     ./buildout/bin/generate_tiles